What is a trade

 Specifically, you must meet one of the following conditions:

-- You must have duly completed secondary education with a school-leaving certificate in the relevant field of education or vocational training courses in the relevant field or a related field and one year’s experience.
+- Have completed secondary education with a secondary school leaving certificate in the relevant field of education or vocational training in the relevant field or a related field and one year’s experience.

 - Have a duly completed higher vocational education in the relevant field or in a related field and one year’s experience.